yoyoazs/YoyoLib/README.md

 ```js
 logger.log({content: "test log", date: false, console: false, log: false});
 ```
-date: allows to display the date or not
+date: allows to display the date or not<br>
-console: allows to display in the console or not log : allows to save in the log file or not
+console: allows to display in the console or not<br>
+log : allows to save in the log file or not<br>

 These three parameters are set to "true" by default

 ```js
 logger.log({content: "%FRtest log"})
 ```
-Allows to log in the console in red
+Allows to log in the console in red<br>

 You can change the color of the font or the background with the letter F for the font and B for the background then add behind the letter of the color (B, R, G, Y, M, C, W ) and use UR to reset (don't forget the % in front)